UltraEngine/Benchmarks/README.md

 ## System Requirements

 - Windows 10 or greater
 - Discrete GPU with support for Vulkan 1.3.
-Integrated graphics are not yet supported.
+Integrated graphics are not yet supported
-- [Visual Studio Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe).
-(You probably already have this installed.)
+- [Visual Studio Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) (You probably already have this installed)
-- The Leadwerks builds require [OpenAL](https://openal.org/downloads/) to be installed.
+- The Leadwerks builds require [OpenAL](https://openal.org/downloads/) to be installed

 ## Diagnostic Tools